Jomy10/JSDoc/README.md

 ```

 #### Attributes
 The attributes are part of the JSDocObjects.
-These are for example the fontSize inside, color or bold of Text.
+These are for example the fontSize, color or bold inside of Text.

 ```
 <document>